California Stewardship Alliance californiastewardship.org

 Adoption Pathway

 Cities can adopt JOSH at three levels of formality.
-Each tier strengthens legal defensibility.
+Each tier more fully implements AB 747 and the HAA public safety exception.
 Tier 1 requires no action — a city can use JOSH to support a safety finding in a staff report today under its existing General Plan.

 1